Skip to content

 As a summer project, I set out to build a Mullard 5-10 type amplifier using recycled materials I had in my workshop, and thus this amplifier was born.
 The chassis…

-Audio amplifiers Valves/tubes
+Tubes/valves Audio amplifiers Electronics Optimus

 Optimus Alabama 100W Amplifier